openpolitics/manifesto/manifesto/health.md

 ## Depoliticisation and protection of the National Health Service

+In order to support every citizen's basic right to medical care and health services, we will maintain and enhance the NHS, keeping it as a free service available to anyone in the UK.

 Politicians cannot be trusted with the NHS.
 We will make the NHS independent, governed by a constitution created by a citizen-led constitutional convention.

 NHS funding will be protected by legislation that binds the Government to committing an amount, decided by the constitutional convention, with increases linked to a measure such as GDP or inflation.